FIA Super Licence: Probation periods and renewal

 The FIA issue licences subject to a 12-month probation period after first issue which applies to full and free practice licences.
 At any time during the first 12 months the FIA may review and withdraw a super licence if the standards to continue holding a licence are not being met.
 Super Licences are issued on an annual calendar year basis and must be renewed at the end of each year.

 In 2006, Yuji Ide had his licence revoked, following a crash at the 2006 San Marino Grand Prix, after which the FIA determined that he did not have enough experience to warrant having a Super Licence.

 Sanctions

 Kevin Magnussen is the only driver to receive a race ban via the penalty points system.

 Drivers accrue penalty points and reprimands on their Super Licence for driving infractions.
 If a driver accumulates five reprimands over the course of a season, the FIA may impose a grid penalty and penalty points.
 Since 2014, a total of 12 penalty points in a 12-month period has resulted in a one-race ban.
 The only race ban to ever be enforced via this methodology was Kevin Magnussen's for the 2024 Azerbaijan Grand Prix.

 Active penalty points

-Oliver Bearman of Haas has the most active penalty points (8), four away from a race ban.

-This table is correct as of the 2025 Mexico City Grand Prix.